FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Since many dogs give the impression of almost being indestructible, pet parents may neglect to take their safety into account when the winter months arrive.
-Yet, just like humans, dogs are in need of protection from ailments like hypothermia, frostbite and more.
+Since many dogs give the impression of almost being indestructible, pet parents may neglect to take their comfort and safety into account when the winter months arrive.
+However, know that just like humans, dogs are in need of protection from ailments like hypothermia, frostbite and more.

 In a press release, Stephanie Shain of the Humane Society of the United States (HSUS) warned, “Animals rely solely on their human caregivers for safety and comfort—especially during the winter months.
-Our pets are particularly vulnerable during this frigid season, and with just a few extra precautions you can help make sure that they stay safe and healthy.”
+Our pets are particularly vulnerable during this frigid season.
+We need a few extra precautions to help make sure that they stay safe and healthy.”

-Be aware of these cold-weather dangers and precautions you can take to keep your woofing buddy safe when the rain and snow begin.
+Be aware of these cold-weather dangers and the precautions you can take to keep your woofing buddy safe when the rain and snow begin.
 Keeping dogs warm in winter is not hard!
 Read this guide.

 In an article from Cornell University’s College of Veterinary Medicine’s newsletter, pet parents are advised to take special precautions for their pets when the wind chill sweeps into town.
-While it is strongly encouraged to bring all animals into the home and away from the harsh weather, the article acknowledges that many pets, dogs in particular, will find themselves out in the doghouse this winter.
+While it is strongly encouraged to bring all animals into the home and away from the harsh weather.
+This article acknowledges that many pets, dogs in particular, will find themselves out in the doghouse this winter.
 So why not try providing Fido the best dog crate made cozier with his personal bed, toys and blanket?

-Instructors says that owners be alert and aware of the potential harm of hypothermia. “[All] dogs, no matter how furry and powerful, are susceptible to hypothermia, a potentially fatal drop in body temperature that can result from prolonged exposure to a freezing-cold environment.”
+Experts say that dog owners be alert and aware of the potential harm of hypothermia. “[All] dogs, no matter how furry and powerful, are susceptible to hypothermia, a potentially fatal drop in body temperature that can result from prolonged exposure to a freezing-cold environment ”

-If your dog has this level of hypothermia, you can help him return to a normal temperature by bringing him indoors and covering him with blankets.
+If your dog has this level of hypothermia, you can help him return to a normal temperature by bringing him indoors and covering him with a thick blanket.
 Keeping your dog warm will prevent any further heat loss.
-He can then naturally regain his natural temperature.
+He can then naturally regain his normal temperature.
 However, if your dog’s temperature falls below 95 degrees Fahrenheit, you should immediately take him to a veterinarian, who will know the best course of action to take.

 You also must make sure that your dog can’t go far away from you in the snow because the chances of it getting hypothermia greatly increases.
 A wireless dog fence or the best dog GPS tracker is a must when taking your dog out in snow without a lease.